Learn About the Different Types of Loans

 Certain types of loans should be avoided because they are predatory and take advantage of consumers.
-Payday loans are short-term loans borrowed using your next paycheck as guarantee for the loan.
+Payday loans are short-term loans borrowed using your next paycheck as a guarantee for the loan.

 Payday loans have notoriously high annual percentage rates (APRs) and can be difficult to pay off.
-If you’re in a financial crunch, seek alternatives before taking out a payday loans.
+If you’re in a financial crunch, seek alternatives before taking out payday loans.